Nadben/Import-Accelerator/README.md

-# Generic ETL Pipeline
+# Import Accelerator (WIP)

 ## Overview
 An unambition import-accelerator designed to facilitate the extraction, transformation, and loading (ETL) of data into a structured database.
 The import-accelerator implements a simple CDC using Object hashing.
+The goal of this project is to provide a small framework that you can use to import data from a text or CSV file to Commercetools.

 This project is built with Dotnet, Mapster and entity framework core.